maxadamo/g10k-webhook/README.md

 	    echo "flock ${FLOCKDIR}/puppet01.domain.com.lock curl http://puppet01.domain.com:8000/g10k/${REPONAME}/${BRANCH} &>/dev/null && rm -f ${FLOCKDIR}/puppet01.domain.com.lock" | at now
 	done

 **N.B.**: `flock` is only necessary, if you intend to use more than one puppet server.
 Actually, the script uses `flask` in single threaded mode, and `flock` becomes a bit useless.
-Future versions of g10k will have an option to limit the number of concurrent Go routines, and the use of `flock` will not be necessary any longer.
+Future versions of g10k will have an option to limit the number of concurrent Go routines, and use of `flock` will not be necessary any longer.